Ban on physical interventions involving animals

 Netherlands Enterprise Agency, RVO

-Which interventions are not allowed?
+Which interventions are banned?

-• remove parts of a bird’s wings (wing clipping):
+• remove parts of a bird’s wings (wing clipping)

-• remove the back claw/spur of roosters and turkeys;
+• remove the back claw/spur of roosters and turkeys

-• administer medicines that have not been approved.
+• administer medicines that have not been approved

 Which interventions are permitted?

-• ear tagging of cattle, pigs, sheep, and goats in order to identify animals;
+• ear tagging of cattle, pigs, sheep, and goats in order to identify animals

-• dehorning of dairy goats and cattle;
+• dehorning of dairy goats and cattle

-• animal sterilisation; and
+• animal sterilisation

 • interventions prescribed by a veterinarian.